-I just love autumn!
+Autumn is so lovely.
 The crisp days and golden leaves enhance all of the senses, especially our appetites.
 In the summer we can be happy with salads and sorbets, but in the autumn we long for heartier food to warm us from the inside outward.
 Potato soup, sausages, hot salads, dumplings, and beer - the food and drink of an Oktoberfest party - is just what the stomach ordered.

 Historians say that Oktoberfest originated in 1810 as a wedding feast over in Bavaria.

-In Germany and many parts of the world, Oktoberfest has become a large festival with plenty of food, beer, music and merrymaking.
+In Germany and many parts of the world, Oktoberfest has become a large festival with plenty of food, beer, music, and merrymaking.
 Huge tents set upon the Theresienwiese meadow in Munich are the setting for the festivities.
 The event begins with the mayor ceremoniously tapping the Oktoberfest keg of beer.

 Setting the Stage and Activities

 - Hold your party outside as they do in Munich.
 What a great reason to enjoy the autumn weather!

 - Decorate your tables with linens in the colors of the German flag: black, red, and gold, or the blue and white diamonds of the Bavarian flag.

 - Play traditional German music during your party and give your guests kazoos to play along.